Azure/iotedge-lorawan-starterkit/docs/adr/010_lns_affinity.md

    device.
     - The reason why we do this is to ensure that LNS1 knows that the connection ownership was transferred to another network server and it should drop the connection.
-This is for the case, where the upstream message does not reach LNS1.
+This is for the case, where the upstream message does not reach LNS1 e.g. when the leaf device is not in its range any more.
     - For that we will use a Direct Method call to the LNS module, since [modules do not yet support C2D messages](https://docs.microsoft.com/en-us/azure/iot-edge/module-development?view=iotedge-2018-06&WT.mc_id=IoT-MVP-5004034#iot-hub-primitives).